Porichthys notatus: Breeding

-Type II male is much smaller in size than the Type I. There are significantly fewer Type II males than Type I males within reproductively active populations of males, with a Type I to Type II ratio around 9:1.
+Type II males are consistently smaller in size than Type I. There are significantly fewer Type II males than Type I males within reproductively active populations of males, with a Type I to Type II ratio around 9:1.
 In contrast to Type I males, Type II males do not defend nests or guard eggs, but rather sneak in to the nest sites of Type I males and fertilize the eggs there.
 Type II males at times display behavior of fanning their own sperm into a nest containing a gravid female.
 The ratio of gonad weight to body weight of Type II males is on average nine times greater than that of Type I males.
 Type II males can be mistaken as gravid females as their abdomen distend due to enlarged testes.

 The conditions of the intertidal breeding habitat change regularly with the tide.
 A male that tends to his nest can become stranded as the tide recedes, even becoming beached completely out of the water.
-The fish tolerates this well.
-It can breathe air.
+The fish tolerates this well by elevating their hematocrit levels and tolerating high lactate levels.
+It can "breathe" air.
 Physiologically, it is well adapted to hypoxia, as well as hypercapnia.
 Even its sperm are quite functional in low-oxygen conditions.

+The eggs take about 16-20 days to incubate.
+After hatching, the embryos remain attached to the cavity wall by the yolk sacs for about a month, after which they will detach and bury in the mud.
+The juveniles are still nocturnal and will bury in the mud during the day and feed at night.
+They will gradually make their way back to the water.